dwas-KR/LPMKBox/README.md

 Disables system OTA update checks, notifications, and related “What’s New” / recommendation components on the device.

 ### 5.4 Option 4: Developer YouTube
-We introduce guide and tutorial videos for LPMKBox, along with programs you can use on Lenovo tablets (Xiaoxin Pad, Y700, GT, Yoga Pad Pro, etc.) running ZUI and ZUXOS.
+We introduce guide and tutorial videos for LPMBox, along with programs you can use on Lenovo tablets (Xiaoxin Pad, Y700, GT, Yoga Pad Pro, etc.) running ZUI and ZUXOS.

 ---